reverland/scipy-lecture-notes/intro/matplotlib/matplotlib.rst

 X is now a numpy array with 256 values ranging from -pi to +pi (included).
 C is the cosine (256 values) and S is the sine (256 values).

-For running example, you can type them in an IPython interactive session
+To run the example, you can type them in an IPython interactive session

     $ ipython -pylab